Bennett powers Panthers past Maple Leafs 3-2 | Globalnews.ca

+TORONTO – Sam Bennett continues to prosper from his Four Nations Faceoff experience with Canada and the absence of stud Florida Panthers teammate Matthew Tkachuk.

-TORONTO – Sam Bennett scored two power-play goals to lift the shorthanded Stanley Cup champion Florida Panthers to a 3-2 win against the Toronto Maple Leafs on Thursday.
+Filling in for the injured Tkachuk on the power play, Bennett scored twice to lift the Stanley Cup champions to a 3-2 win against the Toronto Maple Leafs on Thursday.

+Tkachuk scored on the power play late in the first period and again in the second before 19,201 fans at Scotiabank Arena to give the Atlantic Division-leading Panthers (41-22-3) their seventh win in eight outings.

-Bennett’s offence gave the Atlantic Division-leading Panthers (41-22-3) with their seventh win in eight outings, while the second-place Maple Leafs (39-23-3) lost for the fourth time in five games.
+The second-place Maple Leafs (39-23-3) lost for the fourth time in five games, failing to defeat a Panthers team that also missing newcomer Brad Marchand (upper body) and Aaron Ekblad (suspension).

-Florida increased its lead over Toronto to four points, but the Maple Leafs have a game in hand.

 Defenceman Niko Mikkola scored the Panthers’ other goal.